This guide reviews common questions about adding custom code to Squarespace sites.

 Here are a few popular and credible websites we recommend for tutorials, troubleshooting, and reference guides:

-Squarespace Answers is a peer-to-peer forum dedicated to answering questions about the Squarespace platform, specifically questions related to coding.
+The Squarespace Forum is a peer-to-peer forum dedicated to answering questions about the Squarespace platform, specifically questions that are outside the scope of Customer Support.
+To start posting on the forum, log into your Squarespace account.

-Read our Answers FAQ before using the Answers forum.
+Read our guidelines before using the Squarespace Forum.
 We recommend searching for an existing thread before posting a new one.

 I can't paste my custom code